smortezah/portfolio/README.md

 - [Credit card fraud detection](anomaly-detection/fraud-detection.ipynb): detecting fraudulent transactions in a dataset using neural networks

+## :factory: Automation

+- [Auto commit to GitHub](automation/auto-commit): automating the process of committing and pushing changes to GitHub

 ## :camera: Computer Vision

 - [Ants vs bees image classification](computer-vision/ants-bees-classification/image-classification.ipynb): an app for classification of images, employing deep learning models

 ## 🧩 Data Structures

+- [Hashing](data-structure/hashing.ipynb): an introduction to hashing, its applications, and Python implementation
 - [Sorting](data-structure/sorting-popular.ipynb): a guide to popular sorting algorithms in Python
-- [Hashing](data-structure/hashing.ipynb): an introduction to hashing, its applications, and Python implementation

 ## :mag: EDA (Exploratory Data Analysis)